Jassy (film): Plot

 Dilys and Jassy go to see Barney.
 Dilys and Barney resume their romance, which upsets Jassy, who still loves Barney and knows that Dilys is also seeing Stephen Fennell.

 Nick offers Jassy the job of running Mordelaine.
-Jassy restructures of the staff, hiring the still mute Lindy at the recommendation of Mrs Wicks, but firing almost all the female staff.
+Jassy restructures the staff, hiring the mute Lindy at the recommendation of Mrs Wicks, but firing almost all the female staff, including the maid Nick had been having an affair with.

 One day, Jassy catches Dilys and Stephen together.
 Nick horsewhips Dilys, who runs out into the arms and carriage of Stephen.
 Barney goes to see Stephen and finds that he and Dilys are engaged.

 Nick proposes marriage to Jassy, who agrees on condition he gives her Mordelaine as a wedding gift.
 They marry, but Jassy insists on living separately as their legal agreement says nothing of sleeping together.
 In a fury, Nick goes out riding and has an accident.

 He is brought back to Mordelaine, where the doctor prescribes a strict diet and no alcohol, which Jassy enforces, even though Nick is increasingly violent towards her.
-When Jassy goes to visit Dilys and Stephen, Lindy decides to poison Nick for what he's done to Jassy, slipping rat poison into a bottle of brandy.
-Nick drinks it greedily.
+When Jassy goes to visit Dilys and Stephen, Lindy decides to poison Nick for what he's done to Jassy, slipping rat poison into a bottle of brandy, which Nick drinks greedily.

 Nick's murder is sensed by Jassy, who cries out that he's dead.
 Stephen thinks that this means that she has murdered him, and has her arrested along with Lindy.

 At the trial, despite Jassy's alibi, both she and Lindy are found guilty, but the shock goads Lindy into speech.
-She confesses to the murder, exonerates Jassy, and drops dead.
+She confesses to the murder which exonerates Jassy, dropping dead with the stress.

-Jassy signs over Mordelaine to Barney, its rightful heir, and explains she only married Nick to get the estate back to him, and the reunited couple kiss.
+Barney reads a letter where Jassy had signed over Mordelaine to himself in expectation of her impending sentence: with her exoneration Barney refuses it and realises he loves Jassy as much as he loves Mordelaine.